Check out your knowledge on fats in food by having a go at the true or false quiz.

 Correct!
 We all need some fat in our diet, as a small amount of fat is needed to keep you healthy.
 Fat contains fat soluble vitamins (A, D, E & K) and is used by your to body to keep your cells healthy and it is required to produce some hormones.

 That's right, there's saturated fat – this fat is solid at room temperature and tends to come from an animal source.
 Examples are butter, lard, ghee, and the white fat you see in meat.
 You need to eat less of these types of fats; most people eat too much of them.
 Then there's unsaturated fat – these are split into 2 different types mono or poly unsaturated fats.
 These fats are liquid at room temperature (oil) and come from a nut, seed or vegetable source.
 Examples are olive oil, coconut oil or sesame oil.
-These fats are more healthy compared to saturated fats, and it is this type of fat we should use in our diet, but remember eating too much of any type of fat makes us more likely to gain weight.
+These fats are more healthy compared to saturated fats, and it is this type of fat we should use in our diet, but remember eating too much of any type is not good for you.

 Sorry, it's true!
 There's saturated fat – this fat is solid at room temperature and tends to come from an animal source.
 Examples are butter, lard, ghee, and the white fat you see in meat.
 You need to eat less of these types of fats; most people eat too much of them.
 Then there's unsaturated fat – these are split into 2 different types mono or poly unsaturated fats.
 These fats are liquid at room temperature (oil) and come from a nut, seed or vegetable source.
 Examples are olive oil, coconut oil or sesame oil.
-These fats are more healthy compared to saturated fats, and it is this type of fat we should use in our diet, but remember eating too much of any type of fat makes us more likely to gain weight.
+These fats are more healthy compared to saturated fats, and it is this type of fat we should use in our diet, but remember eating too much of any type is not good for you.

 true or false